 - Selected 9th grade honors classes are available to students who qualify through class performance and high scores on standardized achievement tests.

 - Our building has been updated with audio enhancement systems and projectors connected to teacher computers in every classroom.
 Computer Science classes and a specially equipped technology classroom provide students with opportunities for technology education.
 Our Math classes utilize smart boards and all teachers have access to document cameras and other updated technology.

-- West Jordan Middle School has 3 computer-equipped labs and 3 mobile netbook labs to assist students learning keyboarding, computer technology, research, and writing skills.
+- West Jordan Middle has 3 computer-equipped labs and 3 mobile netbook labs to assist students learning keyboarding, computer technology, research, and writing skills.
 In addition, Intel has provided a mobile lab for the areas of math and science.